-Kingdom Hearts 3 has been a long time coming, but we finally have a release date.
-Here, we explore the latest Kingdom Hearts news, as well as speculation about the game’s Disney worlds (some of which have already been revealed), new gameplay features and trailers that give a sneak peek at the game.
+Kingdom Hearts 3 has been a long time coming, but it's finally almost here.
+We have been exploring the latest Kingdom Hearts news, as well as speculation about the game’s Disney worlds (some of which have already been revealed), new gameplay features and trailers that give a sneak peek at the game.

-The Kingdom Hearts games have widespread appeal thanks to their ties with Disney and Final Fantasy, so we expect this to be among the best-selling games of the year.
-See more of our most anticipated games of 2018 here.
+The Kingdom Hearts games have widespread appeal thanks to their ties with Disney and Final Fantasy, so we expect this to be among the best-selling games of 2019.
+See more of our most anticipated games here.

 Kingdom Hearts 3 release date

 It’s been 13 years since Kingdom Hearts 2 came out on PS2 in 2005.
 Since then, fans of the roleplaying game have been eagerly awaiting the next instalment.
 There was a time when we doubted whether there would be one at all.

 However, in 2013 it was finally confirmed by Square Enix that Kingdom Hearts 3 is coming.
 Back then, we thought we might be playing it in 2015, but it soon became clear that we were suffering from wishful thinking.